MAKIROR/ROR-KvDB/README.md

 ## Server mode
-Start a remote kv database that can accept client connections.(No REPL)
+Start a remote kv database that can accept client connections.

 ### Configuration file
 The path to the configuration file is: ./config/server.toml